haoliang3076/light-and-sound-memory-game/README.md

 [Stackoverflow, Youtube JavaScript tutorial]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [This is my first  experiencing with JavaScript CSS coding.
-Actually, I have not leaned JavaScript in school yet.
+Actually, I haven't learned JavaScript in school yet.
 I have heard JavaScript before, but I never done coding it.
 I was a interesting experience in my web programing kick-off.
-The way i overcame this challenge was by following the instructions which were very helpful and I also google consele error messages]
+The way I overcame this challenge was by following the instructions which were very helpful and I also google console log errors when pressed  F12.]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Since this is my first time web developemnt, I wan to ask how is web development handlding data.
+For example, If this have login account feature, then players data should store somewhere.
+I have learned that iOS programming used back4app.com to stored data.
+I was wondering what kind the backend service will used in web development?
+Is back4app.com will also work on web devlopment in terms of cost and time? ]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+[finishing ]